JINHXu/NNpuzzle/README.md

-# Assignment 4 (*graded*):

-*This is a graded assignment.
-The assignment is due on Tuesday November 20, 2018 at 11pm local time.
-Later github commits will be disgarded.* Please respect the class' [policy](https://dsacl3-2018.github.io/policy.html).
-Happy coding!
+#NNPuzzle

 ![npuzzle](https://github.com/claus-zinn/dsa3-a4/blob/master/145px-15-puzzle_magical.svg.png "15-puzzle")

-## The assignment

 The N puzzle is a game invented and popularized by Noyes Palmer Chapman in the 1870s.
-It is played on an N-by-N grid with $N^2 - 1$ tiles labeled 1 through N-1 and a blank square.
-Your goal is to rearrange the tiles so that they are in order.
-You are permitted to slide one of the available tiles horizontally or vertically (but not diagonally) into the blank square.
-In this assignment, you will write a program that solves the puzzle automatically.
-Your program will be capable of solving the puzzle for N=3, but also for N=4, N=5, and N=6.
-For this, you will need to implement two search strategies: blind search and informed search.
+It is played on an N-by-N grid with  `N^2 - 1`  tiles labeled 1 through N-1 and a blank square.
+The goal is to rearrange the tiles so that they are in order.
+Players are permitted to slide one of the available tiles horizontally or vertically (but not diagonally) into the blank square.
+This is a program that solves the puzzle automatically.
+It will be capable of solving the puzzle for N=3, but also for N=4, N=5, and N=6.
+It implements two search strategies: blind search and informed search.

-In the github repository, you'll find the puzzle skeleton code to get started.
-For the sake of simplicity, all the methods will be implemented in the NNPuzzle class.

 ## 4.1 State representation